IloBe/Building-an-ML-Pipeline-for-Short-Term-Rental-Prices/README.md

 This task is part of the second project of the [MLOps](https://www.udacity.com/course/machine-learning-dev-ops-engineer-nanodegree--nd0821) Udacity course.

+## Technically
-Technically, the experiment results and artifacts are created with _Mlflow_ and _Hydra_ and stored on _Weights&Biases_ on the following [project](https://wandb.ai/ilo/nyc_airbnb/overview).
+The experiment results and artifacts are created with _Python 3_, _Mlflow_ and _Hydra_ and stored on _Weights&Biases_ in the following [project](https://wandb.ai/ilo/nyc_airbnb/overview).

-Note:<br>
+**Note:**<br>
+Here are some general information given by the project settings.
+- The basic dependencies given by the Udacity fork are not usable, because MLflow and Hydra need newer library versions to be usable.
+The associated files have been changed accordingly.
-- We are using the former _pandas profiling_ library for exploratory data analysis (EDA).
+- We are using the former _pandas profiling_ library for exploratory data analysis (EDA) which is not up-to-date.
-- We create an end-to-end pipeline with simple data preprocessing, doing some cleaning, and a using a random forest regression model with simple hyperparameter tuning.
+- We create an end-to-end pipeline with simple data preprocessing, doing some cleaning, and are using a random forest regression model with simple hyperparameter tuning.
 Both could be improved, getting better prediction results.

 On his [blog](https://neptune.ai/blog/mlops-architecture-guide) post Stephen Oladele showed a simple workflow diagram regarding the specific parts to do.